icanwalkonwater/ModularBot/README.md

 > *Artifact: `com.jesus-crie:modularbot-core`.*

 This is the core of the framework, its contains the main classes like `ModularBot`, `Module` and the DI.
-If you want only the base code without any modules you can use this artifact.
+If you want only the basic features without any more advanced features you can use this artifact.

 It doesn't have any default logger, like the rest of the framework it uses the slf4j logger which a custom implementation is provided in the logger module and works out of the box without any